Fiber: the Epidemic of Absence

 Fiber slows digestion, which lowers blood sugar spikes and the need for insulin, collectively known as “glycemic control.”
 AT RIGHT — a table showing three ranges of daily fiber intake and their relative improvement to glycemic control.
 The lowest fiber intake level shown (10 – 20 grams daily) would be indicative of a person eating the Standard American Diet (SAD).
 On the opposite end of this continuum (35 – 50 grams daily) are lacto-ovo vegetarian and vegan diet-styles with “significant positive effects” to glycemic control, and generally considered a disease-fighting program.

-ABOVE RIGHT — a child harvests the fiber, nutrients and antioxidants that reverse the action of free radicals, lower inflammation, and disease risk.
-As noted elsewhere, more calories means more free radicals.
-So, folks who habitually eat highly caloric snacks and meals without whole plants produce free radicals like all get out — more than the body can handle (oxidative stress).
+ABOVE RIGHT — A fruit-harvesting adventure!
+The whole fiber, nutrients and antioxidants contained in everyday fruits and vegetables lowers inflammation and disease risk.
+In contrast, diets that habitually rely on highly caloric snacks and meals without whole plants will produce more free radicals — more than the body can handle (oxidative stress).

 Organizing meals with ample fiber — carbs absorbed slowly, filling without being overly caloric — is a disease-fighting lifestyle.
 Oxidative stress is an essential health topic, a state of elevated disease risk indicative of the lack of fiber and overeating (see Insulin and Metabolic Disease).
 You can soup-up the list above with super-high antioxidant sources: berries, turmeric, cinnamon, oregano, rosemary, black pepper, cumin, and so forth.
 Yet, we need not be extravagant.
 “Plain-Jane” fruits and veggies are wondrous sources.